I18n (internationalization)

 object which contains different variations of date formatting tags depending on what parts of a date our element displays.

-Here's the default configuration from @vueform/vueform/locales/en/index.js
+Here's the default configuration from @vueform/vueform/locales/en/index.mjs

 :

-// @vueform/vueform/locales/en/index.js
+// @vueform/vueform/locales/en/index.mjs

 export default {